YixiangWu/Chess/README.md

   (Allow blocking or capturing dangerous source to escape checks)
   (Ensure pieces pinned to their king move without surrendering the king)
 * Determine in-check, checkmate, and stalemate
+* Determine more draw conditions
+  (repetition, fifty-move, and impossibility of checkmate)
 * Highlight chess moves and checks
 * Highlight right-clicks
 * Allow undoing chess moves